sclorg/s2i-perl-container/5.26/README.md

 Use a Dockerfile when Source-to-Image is not sufficiently flexible for you or when you build the image outside of the OpenShift environment.

-To use the Node.js image in a Dockerfile, follow these steps:
+To use the Perl image in a Dockerfile, follow these steps:

 #### 1. Pull a base builder image to build on